Wissididom/poke-guesser-bot/README.md

 ## Hosted by YOU on Replit

 Thanks to this bot being written in Replit, you can clone this and run it yourself so you know exactly what this bot is doing.
 You can also make any custom modifications you want!
+This bot was intended to run on Replit, but is being rewritten in TypeScript using a Postgres database.
+It can still be cloned and hosted by you though, but you need to have a device that runs whenever the bot should be online, likely a vServer.

 # Usage